Helen Gregory MacGill: Life as a journalist

-As part of her job as a foreign correspondent for Cosmopolitan magazine, she had as her first assignment the interview leading members of parliament of Japan in 1890.
-She also made some articles for Toronto Globe and wrote for some other magazines and papers like the Vancouver Daily World and People’s Magazine.
+As part of her job as a foreign correspondent for Cosmopolitan magazine, MacGill had as her first assignment the interview of leading members of the Japanese parliament in 1890.
+She also wrote several articles for the Toronto Globe, and wrote for other magazines and papers like the Vancouver Daily World and People’s Magazine.

 Life as a judge

-As part of her political and social role, Helen was involved in the legal and political realities of British Columbia.
-As chairman of the Laws Committee of the University Women’s club, she was concerned about the situation of domestic legislation in the province This situation led her to learn on his own about the subject, and then she self-published the book Daughters, wives and mothers in British Columbia as a guidebook with the laws regarding the topic.
+As part of her political and social role, MacGill was involved in the legal and political realities of British Columbia.
+As chair of the Laws Committee of the University Women’s Club, she was concerned about the situation of domestic legislation in the province.
+This situation led her to learn on her own about the subject, and then she self-published the book Daughters, Wives and Mothers in British Columbia as a guidebook with the laws regarding the topic.

-Helen Gregory MacGill became the first British Columbia female judge in 1917 and the third in Canada.
-She served as a juvenile court judge from 1917 to 1929.
-Then from 1934 to 1945.
-After 23 years of service, she retired at age of 81.
+MacGill became the first British Columbia female judge in 1917 and the third in Canada.
+She served as a juvenile court judge from 1917 to 1929, and then from 1934 to 1945.
+After 23 years of service, she retired at the age of 81.

 As part of her legacy, she contributed to the study of the field of juvenile delinquency.
-Also, she worked for improvements in the social welfare system.
+She also worked for improvements in the social welfare system.

 Life as feminist

-Helen was a feminist within the system that rejected radical feminism and believed that the role of a mother was the one that should allow women to be part of the public sphere.
-During her life, she advocated for women’s rights, like the right to vote, and she also fought for inclusive changes for women and children from the legal reform perspective.
+MacGill was a feminist within the system that rejected radical feminism and believed that the role of a mother was the one that should allow women to be part of the public sphere.
+During her life, she advocated for women’s rights, such as the right to vote, and she also fought for inclusive changes for women and children from the legal reform perspective.

 Always active in women's rights, she became a member of the British Columbia Minimum Wage Board, periodically chairing meetings, and referring debates on sector-based minimum wages.
 She was a co-founder of the Vancouver Business and Professional Women's Club in 1923.
 In 1930, she was instrumental in creating the Canadian Federation of Business and Professional Women Clubs.
 While her husband had strong ties to the Laurier Liberals, Helen MacGill was a committed Conservative.